Who Needs to be a Registered BAS Agent?

 - Having the qualifications above

-- Having the experience (more on relevant hours below)
+- Possessing the experience (more on relevant hours below)

 - Demonstrate ongoing education (CPD/CPE)

-Becoming certified with the TPB is a lot like getting your drivers license: you need to be able to demonstrate the relevant experience of at least 1,400 hours (or 1,000 hours if you’re a member of a professional organisation — like the Institute of Certified Bookkeepers.
+Registering with the TPB is a lot like getting your drivers license: you need to be able to demonstrate the relevant experience of at least 1,400 hours (or 1,000 hours if you’re a member of a professional organisation, like the Institute of Certified Bookkeepers, Australian Bookkeepers Association or the Association of Accounting Technicians).

-If you’re working under the supervision of another registered Tax or BAS agent, you cannot provide any Tax or BAS services to any clients you may pick up of your own.
-In other words, you must only provide tax or BAS services to clients known to your supervising Tax/BAS agent.
+If you’re working under the supervision of another registered Tax or BAS agent, you can only provide tax or BAS services to clients who are known to your supervising tax/BAS agent or accountant.
+This means you can not provide these specific services to your own clients until you are registered.

-Connect with a BAS Agent for Relevant Hours
+Connect with a Registered BAS Agent for Relevant Hours

-One of the benefits of working with National Bookkeeping is that you can perform non BAS related work, like:
+One of the benefits of joining National Bookkeeping is that you can still perform non BAS-related work, like:

 - Coding transactions, into accounting software without interpretation of tax codes for BAS purposes.